marcinkuzminski/rhodecode/docs/api/api.rst

 delete_repo
 -----------

 Deletes a repository.
 This command can be executed only using api_key belonging to user with admin rights or regular user that have admin access to repository.
+When `forks` param is set it's possible to detach or delete forks of deleting repository

 INPUT::